offendingcommit/valdris/Factions & Organizations/Gear-Wright Guilds.md

 ## Overview

-The **Gear-Wright Guilds** form the backbone of skilled craftsmanship across [[Valdris]], representing a confederation of specialized trade organizations that have evolved from simple artisan associations into influential political and economic powers.
-Unlike the techno-religious [[Tinker-Priests]] who view [[Architect Ruins]] as divine mysteries, the Gear-Wrights approach ancient technology as master craftsmen—studying, adapting, and improving upon the work of their predecessors.
+The **Gear-Wright Guilds** form the backbone of skilled craftsmanship across [Valdris](Valdris.md), representing a confederation of specialized trade organizations that have evolved from simple artisan associations into influential political and economic powers.
+Unlike the techno-religious [Tinker-Priests](Tinker-Priests.md) who view [Architect Ruins](Architect%20Ruins.md) as divine mysteries, the Gear-Wrights approach ancient technology as master craftsmen—studying, adapting, and improving upon the work of their predecessors.

-Founded in the early days after the [[Timeline|Great Silence]], the guilds emerged as necessity demanded skilled hands to maintain and repair the scattered [[Architect Ruins|Architect]] devices that continued functioning.
+Founded in the early days after the [Great Silence](Timeline.md), the guilds emerged as necessity demanded skilled hands to maintain and repair the scattered [Architect](Architect%20Ruins.md) devices that continued functioning.
 Over eight centuries, they have grown from desperate survival groups into sophisticated organizations that bridge the gap between traditional craftsmanship and ancient innovation.
-Their workshops can be found in every major settlement, from the grand Mechanist Halls of [[Political Systems/Ruin-Holder Kingdoms]] to the humble but proud craft districts of [[Political Systems/Ruin-Shunner Republics]].
+Their workshops can be found in every major settlement, from the grand Mechanist Halls of [Ruin-Holder Kingdoms](Ruin-Holder%20Kingdoms.md) to the humble but proud craft districts of [Ruin-Shunner Republics](Ruin-Shunner%20Republics.md).

-The [[Timeline|Recent Awakening]] has brought unprecedented opportunities and challenges to the guilds, as newly active systems demand immediate attention while revealing techniques that could revolutionize their understanding of craftsmanship itself.
+The [Recent Awakening](Timeline.md) has brought unprecedented opportunities and challenges to the guilds, as newly active systems demand immediate attention while revealing techniques that could revolutionize their understanding of craftsmanship itself.

 ---